OpenMS/OpenMS-website/content/en/applications/nuxl.md

    5. Open PD, go to `Administration -> Manage Licenses`.
 Click `Scan for Missing Features` on top of the list of available licenses on the right side of the PD window.

    For PD 3.0 you need to:
-   1. Install `PDNuXLNode_3_0.msi` from https://github.com/Arslan-Siraj/PDNuXLNodeInstaller/releases/tag/v0.0.2
+   1. Download and Install `PDNuXLNode_3_0.msi` from https://github.com/Arslan-Siraj/PDNuXLNodeInstaller/releases/tag/v0.0.2
+   2. The installer will automatically detect your Proteome Discoverer installation directory and deploy the NuXL nodes correctly.
-   2. Open PD, go to `Administration -> Manage Licenses`.
+   3. Open PD, go to `Administration -> Manage Licenses`.
 Click `Scan for Missing Features` on top of the list of available licenses on the right side of the PD window.

 6. **Troubleshooting**
    - Sometimes the operating system blocks the execution of .dlls copied from an external source.
 In these cases, it is necessary to go to the folder containing the .dll, right-click on it, choose properties, and then security.
 The dialog offers an option to unblock the .dll from execution.

-Note: Coming soon: One-click installer so no manual copy is required.
+Note: Coming soon: One-click installer for PD 3.1 so no manual copy is required.
 The installer will automatically detect your Proteome Discoverer installation directory and deploy the NuXL nodes correctly.

 ### Setting Up Your Study